Jarju-10x/C_Project_1/README.md

 5. Leaderboard:
    - The program can keep track of high scores and display a leaderboard showing the top scores achieved by players.

-_Overall this is my simple practice project to use the libraries functions in C programming language_
+_This is my simple practice project to use the libraries functions in C programming language_